willnguyen1312/zoom-image/packages/docs/src/api/createZoomImageHover.md

   // The source of zoomed image, default is the same as the original image zoomImageSource?: string

-  // The css class will be added to zoom lens element zoomLensClass?: string
+  // The css classes will be added to zoom lens element zoomLensClass?: string

   // By default, zoomLensScale have a value of 1